 Harbour Bridge Climb Uncensored

-Climbing the Sydney Harbour Bridge is a bit pricey at AUD 374 per person, but the experience is well worth the financial and mental investment to tackle this heart pounding adventure.
+Climbing the Sydney Harbour Bridge is a bit pricey, but the experience is well worth the financial and mental investment to tackle this heart pounding adventure.

 You’ll begin with a small group of people take a quick climbing safety course and get a crash course in what not to do.
 At the conclusion, everyone is asked to empty their pockets of everything and put on a strange climbing suit over your clothes.